kev-m/pyCoilGen/docs/source/configuration.md

 target field, which provides both the co-ordinates and the magnitudes at each co-ordinate, or by separately specifying the co-ordinates and a gradient field equation.

-* The [shield mesh](#shield-mesh) is an optional geomerty which defines an additional surface where the magnetic field must be suppressed.
+* The [shield mesh](#shield-mesh) is an optional geometry which defines an additional surface where the magnetic field must be suppressed.

 These mesh geometries can either be loaded from a [pre-optimised file](#pre-calculated-mesh-and-stream-function) or specified individually using [mesh creation builders](#mesh-creation-builders).